-To have access to these downloadable roster reports and data files, it is imperative that System Test Coordinators acquire a login and password that allows them access to the assessment data on the Portal.
-Because the assessment information provided on the Portal is highly confidential, not all persons who have a Portal login have access to the assessment data.
+To unzip the reports, they need the WinZip program installed on their computer.
+No additional who have a Portal login have access to the assessment data.
 System Test Coordinators should contact the Help Desk to be sure that they have permission to view the assessment data, and if they don't have permission, learn about the procedure for obtaining permission.
-The Help Desk can also provide assistance with locating old or forgotten passwords and signing up for a Portal account (for new System Test Coordinators).
-Since the Help Desk is busiest during the spring season and it typically takes a few days to acquire permissions for the assessment data, it may be prudent for System Test Coordinators to procure their Portal login information before the start of testing season.
+The Help Desk can also provide assistance with locating old or forgotten passwords and signing up for a Portal account (for new System

+To have access to these downloadable roster reports and data files, it is imperative that System Test days to acquire permissions for the assessment data, it may be prudent for System Test Coordinators to procure their Portal login information before the start of testing season.